sns3/sns3-data/scenarios/geo-33E-beam-hopping/README.md

 - `antennapatterns`: this folder holds the antenna gain pattern data for each single spot-beam
 - `beamhopping`: beam hopping configuration files
 - `beams`: beam description
+- `standard`: standard to use.
+Can be either DVB or LORA
 - `waveforms`: return link waveforms